Rotary Club of Coatesville members 2023

 Rotary Club of Coatesville

-Our members meet weekly on Thursdays at the Coatesville Country Club at noon for lunch.
-Meetings typically last ninety minutes and include a community presentation that varies each week.
-There is some flexibility to accommodate schedules.
+Our Club meets weekly on Thursdays at King's Tavern at noon for lunch.
+Meetings typically last ninety minutes and often include a community presentation that varies each week.
+There is flexibility to accommodate schedules.

 We are a proud Club with a rich and diverse history!
 Our fellow members are friends and we are deeply connected by our shared vision to make the Greater Coatesville community, and indeed - the world, a better place.
 MORE...